Aquae Sulis

 Aquae Sulis (Latin for Waters of Sulis) was a small town in the Roman province of Britannia.
 Today it is the English city of Bath, Somerset.
 The Antonine Itinerary register of Roman roads lists the town as Aquis Sulis.
-Ptolemy records the town as Aquae calidae (warm waters) in his 2nd-century work Geographia.
+Ptolemy records the town as Aquae calidae (warm waters) in his 2nd-century work Geographia, where it is listed as one of the cities of the Belgae.

 Development

 Baths and temple complex

 The Romans probably began building a formal temple complex at Aquae Sulis in the AD 60s.
 The Romans had probably arrived in the area shortly after their arrival in Britain in AD 43 and there is evidence that their military road, the Fosse Way, crossed the river Avon at Bath.
 An early Roman military presence has been found just to the North-East of the bath complex in the Walcot area of modern Bath.
 Not far from the crossing point of their road, they would have been attracted by the large natural hot spring which had been a shrine of the Celtic Brythons, dedicated to their goddess Sulis.
 This spring is a natural mineral spring found in the valley of the Avon River in Southwest England, it is the only spring in Britain officially designated as hot.
-The name is Latin for "the waters of Sulis."
+The name is Latin for "the waters of Sulis".
 The Romans identified the goddess with their goddess Minerva and encouraged her worship.
 The similarities between Minerva and Sulis helped the Celts adapt to Roman culture.
 The spring was built up into a major Roman Baths complex associated with an adjoining temple.
 About 130 messages to Sulis scratched onto lead curse tablets (defixiones) have been recovered from the Sacred Spring by archaeologists.
 Most of them were written in Latin, although one discovered was in Brythonic; they usually laid curses upon those whom the writer felt had done them wrong.
 This collection is the most important found in Britain.

 The Brythonic curse recovered on a metal pendant is the only sentence in the language that has been discovered.
 It reads: